langcog/childespy/README.md

-# A Python API for chilies-db
+# A Python API for childes-db

 The `childespy` package allows you to access data in the childes-db from Python.
 This removes the need to write complex SQL queries in order to get the information you want from the database.